 - Visited by the National Geographic Committee for Research and Exploration

 - Favoured by film crews such as Discovery, National Geographic and BBC

 On this two-hour cruise, you have the chance to spot the southern right whales that mate in South African waters from June to December.
 You could also see Bryde’s whales, humpback whales, common dolphins and humpback dolphins.

-The tour takes passengers past the sixty thousand-strong Cape fur seal colony will be passed during this tour, down the famous Shark Alley, where great white sharks are likely to be seen, and to Dyer Island where the endangered African penguin can be viewed.
+The tour takes you past the 60 000-strong Cape fur seal colony, down the famous Shark Alley, where great-white sharks are likely to be seen, and to Dyer Island where the endangered African penguin can be spotted.
 The trip is led by a marine biologist who provides insight into the marine life and animals that live in South Africa’s waters and on its shores.

 - Tea and coffee before the trip

 - Soup and bread after the trip

 Refreshments on board: